Project Spotlight: JoJotastic Kitchen Reveal

 When I first moved in, I had no idea what my style really was — especially for my own space.
 I have appreciation for different aesthetics, but it took me a few years to dive into what felt best to me.
 Turns out I love lots of white, touches of black, and shades of blue!
 That simple palette informed the design, then Sarah fully realized the look by adding in marble, aged brass, and black stainless.

 What made you choose tile for the floor?

 The first time I saw the Chaine Homme tile, I literally gasped.
 I knew I didn't want a patterned tile, but instead wanted a solid colored tile that came together to form a pattern so that it's more subtle.

 What do you love about the Chaine Homme Shape?

 I chose these H-shaped, interlocking tiles because they were the perfect homage to my grandfather, Harvey's memory.
 With every renovation, I keep him in mind and truly try to honor him with everything I do.
-The Chaine Homme is a wonderfully subtle way to do that, but is also just a beautiful patterned floor!
+The Chaine Homme is a wonderfully subtle way to do that, but are also just a beautiful patterned kitchen tiles!

 How about the color Slate Blue?
 Were there any other contenders?

 My love of navy blue is deep.
 It took me a while to make up my mind for the tile color.
 Nautical and Navy Blue Gloss were definitely contenders, but Slate Blue coordinated best with the rest of the house and the overall kitchen design!